 3.6.2.1 Minimum trigger pull.
-The minimum trigger pull shall not be less than 5.5 pounds when checked with the burst disconnect in a deep notch of the burst cam.
+The minimum trigger pull weight to release the hammer shall not be less than 5.5 pounds when checked with the burst disconnect in a deep notch of the burst cam.

 3.6.2.2 Maximum trigger pull.
-The maximum trigger pull shall not be greater than 9.5 pounds when checked with the burst disconnect in a deep notch of the burst cam.
+The maximum trigger pull weight to release the hammer shall not be greater than 9.5 pounds when checked with the burst disconnect in a deep notch of the burst cam.

 3.6.2.3 Creep.
-The M16A4 trigger shall be free of perceptible rough movement between the time the trigger slack is taken up and the hammer is released.
+The weapon trigger shall be free of binding between the time the trigger slack is taken up and the hammer is released.